LUXURY VACATIONS & BESPOKE TOURS IN ARGENTINA

 Argentina is generally a safe, welcoming country for tourists to visit.
 While opportunistic thefts and petty crime can occur, particularly in busy urban areas, a dash of common sense and a watchful eye go a long way – as in any city.

-This shouldn’t put you off exploring Argentina by any means; millions of tourists flock to the country annually, and the majority do not experience any threats to their safety.
+This shouldn’t put you off exploring Argentina by any means; millions of tourists flock to the country each year, and the majority do not experience any threats to their safety.

-Combine Argentine Patagonia with Chile, traversing the Andes to explore Torres del Paine’s craggy majesty or Santiago’s thriving food scene; from the north, cross into Bolivia for the surreal Salar de Uyuni or follow the high-altitude wine trail to Chile’s Atacama Desert.
-Alternatively, for tropical intrigue, visit the Iguazú Falls alongside Brazil’s jungle-clad expanses or the legendary beaches of Rio de Janeiro.
+Combine Argentine Patagonia with Chile, traversing the Andes to explore Torres del Paine’s craggy majesty or Santiago’s thriving food scene.
+Should you prefer to head north, cross into Bolivia for the surreal Salar de Uyuni or follow the high-altitude wine trail to Chile’s Atacama Desert.
+Alternatively, for a touch of tropical intrigue, visit the Iguazú Falls alongside Brazil’s jungles or the legendary beaches of Rio de Janeiro.

 “I am so glad that we followed your advice and went to Salta, all of the accommodation was excellent and exactly the sort of experience and ambience that we were looking for.”